fetchai/agents-aea/docs/generic-skills.md

 ## Demo: Ledger payment

-A demo to run a scenario with a true ledger transaction on Fetch.ai `testnet` or Ethereum Ropsten `testnet`.
+A demo to run a scenario with a true ledger transaction on Fetch.ai `testnet` network or Ethereum `ropsten` network.
 This demo assumes the buyer trusts the seller AEA to send the data upon successful payment.

 ### Create the seller AEA (ledger version)